India–Nepal relations: 1970–1990

 In 1978 India agreed to separate trade and transit treaties, satisfying a long-term Nepalese demand.
 However, much to the annoyance of Nepalese Royal Palace and in continued violation of the 1950s PFT, India consistently allowed the opposition parties of Nepal to use Indian soil to launch agitation against the Nepalese government and refused to endorse Nepal as a Zone of Peace.
 In 1988, when the two treaties were up for renewal, Nepal refused to accommodate India's wishes for a single trade and transit treaty stating that 'it violates the principle of freedom to trade'.
-Thereafter, both India and Nepal took a hard-line position that led to a serious crisis in India–Nepal relations.
+Thereafter, both India and Nepal took a hard-line position that led to a serious crisis in bilateral relations.
 Nepalese leaders asserted the position that as per the UN charter, transit privileges were "a fundamental and a permanent right of a land-locked country" and thus India's demand for a single treaty was unacceptable.
 After two extensions, the two treaties expired on 23 March 1989, resulting in a virtual Indian economic blockade of Nepal that lasted until late April 1990.

 Over the years, Indian economic sanctions over Nepal steadily widened.
 For example, preferential customs and transit duties on Nepalese goods entering or passing through India (whether imports or exports) were discontinued.
-Thereafter India let agreements relating to oil processing and warehouse space in Calcutta for goods destined to Nepal expire.
+Thereafter India let agreements relating to oil processing and warehouse space in Calcutta for goods destined for Nepal expire.
 Aside from these sanctions, India cancelled all trade credits it had previously extended to Nepal on a routine basis.

 To withstand the renewed pressure from India, Nepal undertook a major diplomatic initiative and presented its case on trade and transit matters to the world community.